Redth/HttpTwo/README.md

 There's only one simple test right now for a single page get.

 Tests will run against a `node-http2` server running locally.
 The source is included in `HttpTwo.Tests/node-http2`.
 Make sure you run `npm install` in that folder after check out before you start the NUnit tests (which will automatically launch the node server when you run the tests).

+### HPACK Code
+This library uses HPACK code which is licensed under Apache 2.0 and was borrowed from Ringo Leese's repository at: https://github.com/ringostarr80/hpack

+Thanks @ringostarr80 !